Human Papilloma Virus (HPV)

 Luckily, most of the time our immune system is able to clear an HPV infection, even if it is a high risk strain.
 Studies suggest this process takes, on average, 18 months.
 Thus, for most people, an HPV infection is transient.
 Smoking specifically impairs the immune response to HPV, so it is particularly important for smokers to quit.

 Abstinence: The only way to avoid all forms of HPV infection is to abstain from intimate genital contact, including oral sex.

 You can get the vaccine at the IU Health Center Immunization Clinic (http://healthcenter.indiana.edu/services/shots.shtml).
-The HPV vaccine is expensive, costing $167 for any student who has paid the IU Health Fee, and $180 per shot for those who have not.
+The HPV vaccine is expensive, costing $170 per injection for any student who has paid the IU Health Fee.
 A series of 3 shots is required for full immunization.
 Please note that prices are subject to change.
 Merck, the manufacturer of one of the vaccines, offers their vaccine at no cost to low income and uninsured patients.
 To apply, download the Merck Vaccine Patient Assistance Form (http://healthcenter.indiana.edu/docs/mvpap_app.pdf).

 "Safer Sex ": Condoms or other latex barriers can reduce your risk of contracting HPV; however, they are not 100% effective since they do not cover all potentially exposed skin.
 Limiting your number of lifetime sexual partners can also reduce your risk of becoming infected.
 A long term, mutually monogamous relationship is the safest.